- What is an Initiative Petition?

 - Is printed on separate cards or individual sheets of paper;

 - Is of a size between 3 x 5 inches and 8 ½ x 11 inches;

 - Is clearly and conspicuously entitled “Constitutional Amendment Petition Form” at the top of the form;

-- Contains a ballot title not exceeding 15 in words in length;
+- A ballot title not exceeding 15 in words in length;

-- Contains a ballot summary not exceeding 75 words in length;
+- A ballot summary not exceeding 75 words in length;

-- Contains the full text of the amendment being proposed, including the article and section being created or amended;
+- The article and section being created or amended; and

 - Contains space for the name and address of a paid petition circulator in the event the petition form is gathered by a paid petition circulator, in accordance with Section 106.19(3), Florida Statutes.

 Once approved, the Division of Elections will assign a serial number to the approved form and notify the sponsoring committee.
 The serial number must be printed in the lower right hand corner of the petition form.